gdgnewdelhi/study-jam-2016/Readme.md

 16. Boom !
 You are done.

----
+-

->Repeat steps 10 and 11 as you make more changes and commit more on your branch.
-Your commits on the branch you created are all available to us since the time you created a pull request.
+**Repeat steps 10 and 11 as you make more changes and commit more on your branch.
+Your commits on the branch you created are all available to us since the time you created a pull request.**